[See PDF Series List]

 Level of description: collection (fonds)

 Extent and medium: 57 archive boxes, 111 volumes, 69 folders

-History of the Council of Legal Education
+Name of creator: Council of Legal Education

-The Council of Legal Education (CLE) was established by Resolutions of the Inns of Court in 1852, following the recommendation that year of a Legal Education Committee of the Four Inns.
+Administrative history: the Council of Legal Education (CLE) was established by Resolutions of the Inns of Court in 1852, following the recommendation that year of a Legal Education Committee of the Four Inns.
 The CLE, consisting of eight members under the Chairmanship of Richard Bethell Q.C. (later Lord Westbury), was entrusted with the power and duty of superintending the education and examination of students who had been admitted to the Inns and was to consist of an equal number of Benchers appointed by each of the Inns.
 Five Readerships or Professorships were set up, to each deliver three courses of lectures per year.
 Students were required to attend a certain number of lectures and to pass public examinations.
 The examinations were held thrice yearly, in Michaelmas, Hilary and Trinity terms.
 The CLE was given the power to grant dispensations to students unable to attend all required lectures.

 In 1872 membership of the Council was increased from eight to twenty and a compulsory examination for Call to the Bar was introduced.
 A further recommendation was made that the Council appoint a Committee of its members to be called the Committee of Education and Examination; this Committee later became the Board of Studies.
 A Director of Legal Studies was appointed in 1905.